reetu95/SupportAI/README.md

 | Known Intent Accuracy   | 66.7% |
 | Decision Accuracy       | 60.0% |

-This exposed an important limitation: the classifier was fine-tuned on Quora-style question pairs, not real support-domain question pairs.
+This exposed an important limitation: the classifier was fine tuned on Quora-style question pairs, not real support domain question pairs.

 ---